 Low T3 and the shift from T3 to rT3 may reflect more depressed tissue T3 levels.

-The findings in patients agree with studies suggesting a hypometabolic state.
+The findings in chronic fatigue syndrome patients agree with studies suggesting a hypometabolic state.

 They resemble “non-thyroidal illness syndrome” and “low T3 syndrome” experienced by a subgroup of hypothyroid patients receiving T4 monotherapy.